theparthibanm/VMware-Installation-Steps/README.md

-# VMware-Installation-Steps
+# VMware-Installation-Steps on Windows PC
 This repository provides step-by-step instructions, screenshots, and troubleshooting tips for installing and setting up VMware Workstation/Player on a Windows PC

-# VMware Installation on Windows PC
+# What is VMware Workstation?

-This repository contains detailed steps and troubleshooting tips for installing VMware Workstation/Player on a Windows PC.
 VMware is a powerful virtualization platform that allows you to run multiple operating systems on a single machine.

 ---